Doctor of Philosophy Degree Program

 The PhD program requires that students:

-- Complete at least 64 credits of coursework with a cumulative 3.0 GPA (B or higher average in required courses),
+- Complete at least 64 credits of coursework with a cumulative 3.0 GPA (B or higher average in required courses)

-- Successfully pass the written comprehensive examination at the doctoral level,
+- Successfully pass the written comprehensive examination at the doctoral level

-- Present their proposed doctoral research as a professional seminar to the Department,
+- Present their proposed doctoral research as a professional seminar to the Department

-- Pass the Departmental Oral Examination,
+- Pass the Departmental Oral Examination

-- Pass the Graduate Board Preliminary Oral Examination,
+- Pass the Graduate Board Preliminary Oral Examination

-- Fulfill the primary data collection requirement,
+- Fulfill the primary data collection requirement

-- Develop and conduct independent research culminating in a doctoral dissertation,
+- Develop and conduct independent research culminating in a doctoral dissertation

-- Present their completed dissertation research in a formal seminar (open to the public),
+- Present their completed dissertation research in a formal seminar (open to the public)

-- Successfully defend their dissertation during the Final Oral Examination.
+- Successfully defend their dissertation during the Final Oral Examination

-Students work closely with their advisers and Thesis Advisory Committee to develop their research questions and design their projects to address those questions and to conduct the dissertation research.
+Students work closely with their advisers and their Thesis Advisory Committee to develop their research questions and design their projects to address those questions and to conduct the dissertation research.

 Funding for the PhD program